Friday, 30 January 2015

 Consumer Surplus and Producer Surplus

-Consumers surplus is the difference between what the consumers are willing to pay for a product and the actual market price that they are paying for it.
+Consumer surplus is the difference between what consumers are willing to pay for a product and the actual market price they are paying.
 It is measured in monetary value in economics.
-It is the amount of extra utility derived by him for which he has not paid any money or value.
+The payment made will always be lower than the price they would have otherwise paid.

-So, consumer surplus is a kind of extra advantage gained or money saved by the consumer.
-It is the measurement of the extra satisfaction that the consumer derives from that product.
-Here the consumer does not bother paying even an increased price to have that product, because he is getting much satisfaction from that product than he is actually paying to procure it.
+Here, the consumer does not mind paying an increased price for that product, because he derives much more satisfaction from it than he is actually paying to procure it.

 For example, a consumer goes to the market to purchase sugar expecting the price to be Rs.50 per kg.
-But when he actually purchases it, he finds that he is charged with only Rs.
+But when he actually purchases it, he finds that he is charged only Rs.
 35 per kg.
 So, it is assumed that the consumer has derived a surplus satisfaction of Rs.15 which is his consumer surplus.

-Just like consumers enjoy surplus satisfaction from their purchases, the producers of product or the suppliers of it also enjoy extra benefits.
-It is the extra income that they get by selling goods at a price higher than what otherwise they would have been forced to sell.
+It is equal to the extra income they get by selling goods at a price higher than what they would otherwise have been forced to sell.

 The above is illustrated in the graph below.